kosmios1/Beetle-Quest/doc/report.typ

 = Gacha Collection

-The gachas are fictional creatures inspired by beetles, they are divided into five classes of rariry.
-Below are a few examples of these imaginative beings.
+The gachas are fictional creatures inspired by beetles, they are divided into five classes of rariry: common, uncommom, rare, epic, legendary.
+The likelihood of obtaining a gacha during a roll is directly related to its rarity.

 #[